sdux/fracture_detection/README.md

-# Detect and Map Fractures in a Medium
+# Detect and Map Fractures in a Medium for CO2 Sequestration / Storage
 ### Using the Amplitudes of Reflected Acoustic Waves

 #### Evaluating the potential for CO2 Sequestration in Subsurface Reservoirs.